bekaiser-LANL/tether/README.md

-# Tether: A suite of LLM benchmarks for ASC-related tasks
+# Tether: A suite of LLM benchmarks for scientific trustworthiness

-To benchmark a model you need to choose the model (e.g., llama3.2), the interface (e.g., Ollama), the benchmarks you would like to run (e.g., 'standardDeviation') in run.py.
-Then you must choose generate = True or False and save = True or False for each benchmark.
-If generate = True then a new randomly-generated instantiation of the benchmark will be run.
-If generate = False, then a previously saved version of the benchmark will run using the corresponding text file in /benchmarks/saved/.
-If save = True the benchmark will be saved to /benchmarks/saved/.

 # How to use Tether

 ## Generate a benchmark

-`$ python3 generate.py BENCHMARK /PATH/benchmarks/`
+`python3 generate.py BENCHMARK /PATH/benchmarks/`

 ## Run a benchmark

-`$ python3 run.py BENCHMARK MODEL /PATH/benchmarks/`
+`python3 run.py BENCHMARK MODEL /PATH/benchmarks/`

 ## Analyze a benchmark